Namibia's president 'committed to green hydrogen program' – DW – 10/09/2024

 Namibia recently tightened entry requirements for countries that require Namibians to have visas.
 Do you think the visa requirements from these Western nations are unfair?

-Yes, we tightened it because they are the ones who started some of these rules.
+Yes, we tightened it because they started some of these rules.
 Reciprocity is a very, very important rule.
-We cannot have our citizens as Namibians, even those with diplomatic passports and official passports, coming here and being subjected to indignities.
+We cannot have our citizens as Namibians, even those with diplomatic and official passports, come here and be subjected to indignities.

 Let's talk about Namibia's mining and exploration boom.
-It seems that every week a new mine is being opened or an exploration license is being granted.
-However, there are a number of mining and exploration interests that could have long lasting impacts on the Namibian communities.
-How can Namibians know for sure that their way of life can be improved and at the very least, not disrupted by these new extractive activities conducted by foreign companies?
+It seems that every week, a new mine is opened or an exploration license is granted.
+However, there are a number of mining and exploration interests that could have long-lasting impacts on Namibian communities.
+How can Namibians know for sure that their way of life can be improved and, at the very least, not disrupted by these new extractive activities conducted by foreign companies?

-So we have environmental regulations and rules that indicate there's process first to be followed before you start mining, and a process to be followed when closing the mines.
+So we have environmental regulations and rules that indicate there's a process to be followed before you start mining and a process to be followed when closing the mines.
 But if you have lithium this year, you have money.
 If you have gold this year, you have money.
-We just have a duty to make sure that these resources are used for the benefit of all Namibians.
-Not some, not few, but all.
+We just have a duty to make sure that these resources are used for the benefit of all Namibians — not some, not few, but all.

 Edited by: Sertan Sanderson